 Use dry marsala rather than sweet marsala, which is more commonly used in desserts.

-My favorite way to serve Chicken Marsala is over fettuccine.
 First, spoon a generous portion of the cooked pasta onto a plate or shallow bowl.
-(If you're feeling saucy, toss the fettuccini with butter and garlic salt first.
-Then place the sautéed chicken cutlet on top of the fettuccine, then ladle the mushroom-Marsala sauce over everything.
+(If you're feeling saucy, toss the fettuccine with butter and garlic salt first.
+Then place the sautéed chicken cutlet on top of the fettuccine, and then ladle the mushroom-Marsala sauce over everything.
 Finish with a sprinkle of fresh parsley or grated Parmesan for added flavor and presentation.
+And for you pasta lovers, be sure to check this Sausage Pasta Bake recipe.
+One-pot deliciousness.

 Easy Chicken Marsala (no Marsala wine option)